ker0olos/might-cli/README.md

 ## How does it work?

-Using Puppeteer, because of course it does, everything else is pretty basic, but if you're still curious, feel free to have a look at the source code.
+Puppeteer, because of course it is, but if you're still curious, feel free to have a look at [might-core](https://github.com/ItsKerolos/might-core)'s source.